ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 ---
-title: "The case for investing in risky assets"
+title: "The case for shorting options"
 ---

 Spoiler: This is a case for investing in the riskiest asset of all: Being short options contracts.
 There are many articles about this online, but I wanted to do this systematically, myself.